 During your Stay

 - Don't forget to respect your nearby neighbors. .
 Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

 - Ask a local.
 Local people can often point you in the right direction.
 Who better to ask where to order the best pizza, have a great date night, or the best spots for shopping?

-- As soon as everything is out, do a walk-through of the property to be certain no property damage occurred in the course of your remain.
-If you can, do this walk-out inspection with the property manager whenever feasible (often this isn't possible)..
-If the property manager is not available, ensure that you take photos of the property to record its condition.
+- Once your things are all out, perform a walk-through of the rental home to verify no property damage occurred during your stay.
+Whenever you can, do this walk-out assessment with the property manager whenever feasible (often this isn't possible)..
+If the property manager is not available, you'll want to take photos of the property to record its condition.

 - Atlantis Charters - 1.1 miles